-Level 3 investments include real estate, infrastructure, private equity investments and some derivative contracts (note 2.b).
-For level 3 investments, trading activity is infrequent and fair values are derived using valuation techniques.
-The significant inputs used in the pricing models, such as occupancy rates, capitalization rates and discount rates are either non-observable or based on significant assumptions.
+Level 3 investments include real estate, infrastructure, private equity and some derivative contracts.
+For these investments, trading activity is infrequent and fair values are derived using valuation techniques.
+The significant inputs used in the pricing models, such as occupancy rates, capitalization rates and discount rates are either non observable or based on significant assumptions.